robotframework/swingexplorer/README.md

 Downloads are at [releases](https://github.com/robotframework/swingexplorer/releases/tag/1.6.0).

+For use instructions, see the [documentation from SwingLibrary wiki](https://github.com/robotframework/SwingLibrary/wiki/Getting-Started#swing-explorer).

 The swingexplorer is distributed with the [LGPL3 license](http://www.gnu.org/licenses/lgpl-3.0.en.html).
 The distributed jar files are unmodified version 1.6.0 files, which also contain the LGPL3 license inside.